Utilising melodic patterns to play by ear

 Pedal notes

-The final kind of melodic figure I want to mention are pedal notes, when a melody jumps to another note which is usually a chord note.
+The final kind of melodic figure I want to mention are pedal notes, a sequence in which a melody jumps repeatedly to a given note.
 The term 'pedal note' comes from church organs, which have pedals to play sustained bass notes.

-Pedal notes describe a general category of melodic figures, and a simple example is where a two note scale run is ornamented by jumping up or down to a chord note in the middle:
+Pedal notes describe a general category of melodic figures, and a simple example is where a two note scale run is ornamented by jumping up to the fifth of the chord:

 Pedal notes are also found in longer sequences, repeatedly jumping to a lower or higher note like the following.
 An interesting phenomenon occurs if such a pattern is played at a high tempo, the mind merges everything together and the fixed note actually is perceived in harmony.

-There are a great deal of pedal note patterns in use in music, and because of that I'd recommend learning the ones that show up often in the music you play.
+There are a great deal of pedal note patterns in use in music, and because of that I'd recommend identifying and learning the ones that show up often in the music you play.

 Closing notes and further reading